weblicht/curb/components/DataContainer/README.md

     its unique identifier

-The `data` will automatically be loaded into the container by the selector function from the Redux store when the container is rendered.
+The `data` will automatically be loaded into the container by the selector function from the Redux store when the container is rendered, and the `idFor` function will also be automatically supplied.
 You must pass `displayAs` and `containerId` yourself.

 So in this example, you could instantiate `SynsetsContainer` like so: